 In people with porphyria, one of the enzymes involved in heme production is missing.
 This means that a specific precursor can’t be changed into the next one in the chain or into heme, the end product of the process.
 Precursor molecules build up in the body and may reach a toxic level.
 They collect in the skin, the organs, the feces, and the urine.
 The molecules are colorless, but when those in urine are exposed to light they are converted into colored porphyrins.

 Types of Porphyria

 There are at least eight types of porphyria.
 Some types affect the skin, causing blisters, swelling, and itching when the skin is exposed to sunlight.
 Other forms affect the internal organs, nervous system, and brain, causing symptoms such as pain, cramping, vomiting, numbness, paralysis, personality changes, and mental disorders.

-King George III of Britain, who was known as the “mad” king, exhibited periods of body pain, paralysis, and insanity.
+King George III of Britain, who was known as the “mad” king, exhibited periods of body pain, paralysis, and apparent insanity.
 His doctors recorded the fact that he had dark red or red-purple urine on several occasions.
 Today’s researchers believe that King George probably suffered from a form of porphyria.

 Porphyria is caused by a genetic problem.
 Sometimes the disorder is inactive and only becomes active when a person is exposed to a stress of some kind.
 Doctors today have several ways to treat the disorder.